-- 2. Change the engine oil and attach a tag indicating its oil viscosity (Page 6). - 3.
-Remove the air filter and restart the genset.
+- 3. Change the engine oil (Page 13) and attach a tag indicating its oil viscosity (Page 3). - 4.
+Remove the air filter (Page 14) and restart the genset.
 While the genset is running, spray an engine fogger (OnaGardTM) into the carburetor, following the instructions on the container label, and then stop the genset.
-The fogger leaves a protective coat of oil on the internal surfaces of the engine. - 4.
-Disconnect the battery cables, negative (-) cable first, from the starting battery and store the battery according to the battery manufacturer's recommendations (Page 18). - 5.
-Plug the exhaust tail pipe to keep out dirt, moisture, rodents and such. - 6.
-Close the fuel supply valve (if so equipped). - 7.
-Turn OFF the AC circuit breaker (Page 10).
+The fogger leaves a protective coat of oil on the internal surfaces of the engine. - Disconnect the battery cables, negative (-) cable first, from the starting battery and store the battery according to the battery manufacturer's recommendations (Page 14). - 6.
+Plug the exhaust tail pipe to keep out dirt, moisture, rodents and such. - 7.
+Close the fuel supply valve (if so equipped). - 8.
+Turn OFF the AC circuit breaker (Page 7). - 9.
+LPG Models Check local ordinances if the vehicle is to be garaged.
+Generally, ordinances require that the LPG system be leak-free, that the LPG container not be filled beyond specified limits, that the container shutoff valve be closed and that the vehicle not be parked near sources of heat or ignition.